One of the biggest challenges for startups is acquiring the right – good people – with the skills and experience to grow a business quickly.

 Instagram is a fast riser in the B2C world and more and more Companies are using Twitter for B2B engagement

-Search Engine Optimization (SEO) is another key technical and analytical skill required in performance marketing vacancies.
+Search Engine Optimization (SEO) is another key technical and analytical skill required in growth marketing vacancies.

 Use of Analytics

 This is where growth hackers excel in using data to acquire new customers.
 A growth hacker’s expertise in using Google Analytics helps to identify how organic search brings revenue to a start-up.